Application Merge

 Process

-• Develop final design based on input from the above steps
+• Develop and launch final design based on input based on evidence collected

-Although the two applications are combined into one tool, the administrative tasks are separated from cataloging tasks in arbitrary and idiosyncratic ways as they were before.
+The administrative tasks are still separated from cataloging tasks in arbitrary and idiosyncratic ways as they were before.

 Concept 2